Seatis/my-teaching-materials/workshop/java-interfaces/creditcard/Creditcard.md

 # CreditCard

-Create a `CreditCard` object by implementing all the features as required by the Interface.
+Create a `CreditCard` class by implementing all the features as required by the interface.<br />
+The task is to reach the output below and create 10 instances of CreditCards in a list.<br />
+CC# equals to 16 randomly generated number.<br />
+`String.format` acts similarly as `System.out.printf();` in the previous exercise, however the string will not be automatically printed.<br />
+*What's a checksum*?
+It's derived from adding values together.<br />
+For example if codeAccount = 1935, then the check sum is 1+9+3+5 or 18.

 ```java